Estimating Elliptic Flow Coefficient in Heavy Ion Collisions using Deep Learning: Summary

 \section{Summary}

-In summary, we report the implementation of DNN model in ML framework with a novel technique to include particle track properties in heavy-ion collisions and estimate the elliptic flow.
-In this attempt, the anisotropic flow in heavy-ion collisions is studied from computers' point of view.
-The proposed DNN model uses the track properties such as $p_{\rm T}$, mass and $\log(\sqrt{s_{\rm NN}/s_0})$ -- a term related to center-of-mass energy as model input.
+In summary, we report the implementation of DNN model in ML framework with a novel technique to include particle kinematic properties in heavy-ion collisions and estimate the elliptic flow.
+The proposed DNN model uses the kinematic properties such as $p_{\rm T}$, mass and $\log(\sqrt{s_{\rm NN}/s_0})$ -- a term related to center-of-mass energy as model input.
 These information are encoded as the secondary layers in ($\eta{\rm -}\phi$) primary input space.
 The model is trained with minimum bias Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$~TeV from AMPT simulations.
 The performance of the model is tested under random fluctuations in data and the systematic uncertainties are calculated.
 Further, the trained model is applied to predict centrality-wise evolution of $v_2$ for Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02,~2.76$ TeV and Au-Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV.
 From the results, a very good agreement is observed between the model prediction and simulated true value.
 The proposed DNN model seems to learn and preserve the centrality and energy dependence of elliptic flow pretty nicely.
 On top of that, the same model is successfully applied to study the $p_{\rm T}$ dependence of $v_2$.
 From the results, the proposed DNN model seems to preserve the $p_{\rm T}$ dependence of $v_2$ in heavy-ion collisions as well.

+It should be noted here that, the machine learning-based model, specially used for high-energy physics, becomes more useful when the Monte-Carlo simulations explain experimental data as closely as possible.
+The ML-based model could be more realistic by taking into account the detector resolution and noise during training, which hopefully contain both the correlated and uncorrelated noises.
+Authors are planning to investigate these issues in a future study.